 assume vivid astro focus: actions vent ascending frequencies

-Fort Mason Center for Arts & Culture (FMCAC) presents actions vent ascending frequencies, a participatory art installation and roller rink experience from creative collective assume vivid astro focus (avaf).
-The artist-designed outdoor roller-skating rink features performances, DJ sets, and special programming from September 13 through October 6, 2019.
-The exhibition is free and open to the public.
+Fort Mason Center for Arts & Culture (FMCAC) presented actions vent ascending frequencies, a participatory art installation and roller rink experience from creative collective assume vivid astro focus (avaf).
+The artist-designed outdoor roller-skating rink featured performances, DJ sets, and special programming from September 13, 2019 through October 6, 2019.
+The exhibition was free and open to the public.

 avaf’s reimagined roller rink, a 21st-century social sculpture drawing on the optimism and democratic energy of disco-driven skate sites, makes its California premiere at FMCAC.
 The painting-like environment blends psychedelia, color fields, and the gender-queer imagery of San Francisco’s legendary performance troupe The Cockettes to create an iconic pop-up art installation.

-Local roller-skating organizations the Church of 8 Wheels and Bay Area Derby are partnering with FMCAC to produce and operate the rink.
-Both organizations provide rink hosts, DJs, and special programs throughout the run of the project.
-The Church provides rental skates, available to visitors for $5.
+Local roller-skating organizations the Church of 8 Wheels and Bay Area Derby partnered with FMCAC to produce and operate the rink.
+Both organizations provided rink hosts, DJs, and special programs throughout the run of the project.
+The Church provided rental skates, available to visitors for $5.
 A full schedule of DJs and programming appears at the end of this listing.

-The exhibition is on view September 13, 2019, through October 6, 2019.
-Free to the public, open hours ares listed below.
+The exhibition was on view September 13 through October 6, 2019.
+Free to the public, open hours are listed below.
 Closed Monday-Tuesday.
+The exhibit was installed in the parkinglot.

 - Wednesday: 12:00 p.m. (noon) to 8:00 p.m.